• Survey

 It’s normal for this to be difficult.
 Every retail business in a small town struggles with pricing issues.
 Hundreds of other business owners just like you read this post every week.
 You’re not alone.
 We’re all in this together.

-Sign up here to get these retail tips ebooks, along with our newsletters and articles:
+Sign up here to get our newsletters and articles:

 I will not sell or rent your name to anyone else because I wouldn’t like that either.